 In your preferred terminal, navigate to where you want to be and create a project.
 Feel free to use this command and modify it as needed:

 If you accidentally blinked, you probably missed Hugo in action.
 It’s not an error - it really is that fast!

 Now, open your Hugo project in your favorite code editor (such as VS Code) and inspect the contents:

 As you can see, with all folders expanded, there is almost nothing in the project.
-If you run hugo -D server now, you’ll also see nothing at localhost:1313 (Hugo’s default port).
+Let’s fix that.

 layouts folder, add an